Navigation

 303-871-9777

-Simeran Baidwan opened the first Little India with his parents in 1998 on East Sixth Avenue and has continued to expand the business, which turns 25 this month.
-Now the original is staying open later several days a week, serving a full menu of masalas, kormas, curries and more.
+Simeran Baidwan opened the first Little India with his parents in 1998 on East Sixth Avenue.
+Since then, he's continued to expand the business.
+Now the original is open all day and night, serving a full menu of masalas, kormas, curries and more.

 a cheeseburger on parchment paper with an old fashioned